deen360/inventory-management-system/readm.md

-# BOX INVENTORY MANAGEMENT STYSTEM
+# BOX INVENTORY MANAGEMENT SYSTEM

 I designed a box inventory management system including some KPIs using excel forms, Macros and VBA scripts.
 The VB language is quite old but can still do a lot of interesting things, file can only be opened in excel